MartinEesmaa/VVCEasy/MPV.md

 If Google warns you, that Android MPV (libvvdec plugin) app is malicious by Play Protect, press "Install anyway" on your phone.

-On Windows, there is available MPV.NET custom build on this downloads from https://github.com/stax76/mpv.net
+On Windows, there is available MPV.NET custom build on this downloads.
+Source code: https://github.com/stax76/mpv.net

 # SHA256 SUMS
 ```